Maple Hot Sauce with Brown Butter

 Equipment

-• Bowl - to mix the ingredients
+• Heatproof bowl – to mix everything together

 Makes: 1 cup (250 ml)